Inviting team members

 Cancel a pending invite

-In the Pending Invitations list, click the red X on the invite row.
-The invite is deleted from Cosmos immediately.
+In the Pending Invitations list, click the Cancel invitation icon (the red circled ✕) on the invite row, then confirm in the Cancel invitation? dialog.
+Once confirmed, the invite is deleted.
 If the recipient later opens the invite link, the link no longer resolves to a valid invite and they cannot join the org through it.

 There is no undo.
 Send a new invite if you cancel by mistake.